YNHH honors three New Haven students with Martin Luther King, Jr. awards

-- Janiris Corretger, Hillhouse High School, an intern in Protective Services, will join the U.S. Army this summer; she volunteers for the Agency on Aging and PAL summer camps
+- Janiris Corretger, Hillhouse High School, an intern in the hospital's Protective Services Department, will join the US Army this summer; she volunteers for the Agency on Aging and PAL summer camps

 - Hannah Greene, Career High School, tutors at New Haven Reads and volunteers for Habitat and the Maritime Aquarium at Norwalk

-- Lizmarie Serrano, Career High School, an intern in Diagnostic Radiology, volunteers to feed the homeless and is an after-school teacher.
+- Lizmarie Serrano, Career High School, an intern in YNHH's Diagnostic Radiology department, volunteers to feed the homeless and is an after-school teacher

 In addition to the substantial investment of time in their communities, applicants for the hospital's MLK Community Service Award must also write an essay and provide three references.
-New Haven public high school counselors have the application forms, which will be due in early December, each year.
+New Haven public high school counselors have the application forms which will be due each year in early December.

 Yale New Haven Hospital (YNHH), part of Yale New Haven Health, is a nationally recognized, 1,541-bed, not-for-profit hospital serving as the primary teaching hospital for the Yale School of Medicine (YSM).
 Founded as the fourth voluntary hospital in the U.S. in 1826, today, YNHH has two New Haven-based campuses, and also includes Yale New Haven Children's Hospital, Yale New Haven Psychiatric Hospital and Smilow Cancer Hospital.
 YNHH has received Magnet designation from the American Nurses Credentialing Center, the nation’s highest honor of nursing excellence.
 YNHH has a combined medical staff of about 4,500 university and community physicians practicing in more than 100 specialties. www.ynhh.org